BjornWilliams/DocsVersaTul/docs/source/caching.rst

     }

 .. code-block:: c#
-    :caption: Simple Example With a (AutoFac) as the IoC Container
+    :caption: Simple Example With (AutoFac) as the IoC Container

     // creating the IoC container
     var builder = new ContainerBuilder();